mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot.md

-# Basic NPC Drops / NPCLoot
+# Basic NPC Drops and Loot
 This guide will teach the basics of dropping items when enemies are killed.

 ## Basics